CHAPTER 89. STATE FORESTS; TREE PLANTING; FOREST ROADS

 a special assessment and shall be payable in the same manner and with the same interest and

 penalty charges and with the same procedure for collection as apply to ad valorem property taxes.

-Upon collection of the charges, the county treasurer shall forthwith cause the amounts thereof
+Upon collection of the charges the county treasurer shall forthwith cause the amounts thereof to

-to be paid to the forest pest and shade tree pest control account created by section
+be paid to the forest pest control fund created by section

 89.57 DISSOLUTION OF ZONE INFESTATION.

-Whenever the commissioner shall determine that forest pest or shade tree pest control work
+Whenever the commissioner shall determine that forest pest control work within an

-within an established zone of infestation is no longer necessary or feasible, the commissioner
+established zone of infestation is no longer necessary or feasible, the commissioner shall dissolve

 All money collected under the provisions of sections